cwetanow/Telerik-Academy/Design-Patterns/03. Creational-Design-Patterns/Singleton.md

 Deleting a Singleton class/instance is a non-trivial design problem.

+## Structure
+Make the class of the single instance responsible for access and "initialization on first use".
+The single instance is a private static attribute.
+The accessor function is a public static method.

 ## Issues
 - Singletons violate the Single Responsibility principle - they are responsible for at least 2 roles: creating themselves and fullfiling their other responsibilities
 - Use of Singletons might break the Open/Closed principle - if a singleton doesn't allow inheritance, it's not open.
 If it allows inheritance, it no longer enforces the single instance rule.